- General FAQ's

-Our range of I-Joists are straight, strong and lightweight ‘I’ shaped quality engineered wood structural members that have outstanding performance qualities.
+Our range of I-Joist are straight, strong and lightweight ‘I’ shaped quality engineered wood structural members that have outstanding performance qualities.

 The ‘I’ shape of the joists is formed utilising specially graded LVL horizontal flanges top and bottom which resists bending forces, separated by an engineered

 vertical ‘OSB’ – (oriented strand board) web which provides outstanding shear resistance.

 Great question, as I-Joist, are a ‘balanced’ product (symmetrical LVL grades top and bottom) therefore, there is no actual top or bottom.
 However, all Dindas RFPI joists have an added advantage with prescored ‘knockout holes’ through the vertical web at 400mm centres located along the labelled flange side of the joists.

 TIP: During installation locate all the labelled joist flanges to the ceiling side (down onto the support structure) which will align all the knockout holes.
 It also increases the joist identification options for your building inspectors/certifiers.

 Before drilling holes through the Web you should review the Web Hole Guidelines